365 Things to Do in Memphis #152: See Memphis from the Roof

 Here are some of my favorite rooftop views of the city:

-8. Also new for 2017 is The View, the rooftop bar at The Residence Inn downtown on Monroe.
+7. The View is the rooftop bar at The Residence Inn downtown on Monroe.
 They have a great view of the Mississippi River, lovely plants and seating, and a drink menu.
-The only catch is that they’re just open on Thursdays and Fridays from 4 p.m. – ’til.
+The only catch is that they’re just open on select evenings, often Thursdays and weekends.

-9. Lastly, it’s unlikely that you’ll ever get up there (very, very few people have so it kind of doesn’t count), but the view from FedExFourm’s bowl-shaped roof is pretty cool,*
+8. Lastly, it’s unlikely that you’ll ever get up there (very, very few people have so it kind of doesn’t count), but the view from FedExFourm’s bowl-shaped roof is pretty cool.

 Where’s your favorite Memphis rooftop?